 In addition, overhead was always a big factor.
 Why pay New York City prices when I can come home to a place that I know, get a better start, and spend less money doing it?

-PRICE: So you’re originally from Connecticut?
+NAN: So you’re originally from Connecticut?

-CHAMBERS: I’m from Hartford.
+SHAUN: I’m from Hartford.
 Born and raised.

-CHAMBERS: It’s a combination of my respective careers: fitness and entertainment.
+SHAUN: It’s a combination of my respective careers: fitness and entertainment.
 Most of my clients in New York City were in the music industry and they are all artists.
 They’re all artsy and innovative and creative, which really helped me to develop my skillset for differentiating myself.

 When I decided to open up the business I thought: How do I take some of the things my clients love so much and turn it into a business where I can get more people in and not have to sell it.
 I wanted to make it sell itself.